-If a student cancels his/her contract, the cancellation date will be determined by the postmark on written notification or the date said information is delivered to the school's Financial Aid Office in person.
+Federal regulations describe how Title IV funds are handled when a recipient of those funds ceases to be enrolled (100% withdrawal) prior to the end of a payment period or period of enrollment.
+When a student cancels his/her contract, the cancellation date will be determined by the postmark on written notification or the date said information is delivered to the school's Financial Aid Office in person.
 Should any aid be disbursed prior to the start of class, all funds will be returned in full to the appropriate agency.

 The Financial Aid Department administers the Return to Title IV Funds Calculation (R2T4).
 A student withdrawal can include those students who officially or unofficially withdraw.
-Examples would be 1) a student who did not return from an approved or unapproved Leave of Absence, 2) those who were terminated from enrollment.
-3) those who withdrew from the program and notified the school, 4) the school was notified by a second party due to circumstances beyond the student's control.
+Examples would be 1) a student who did not return from an approved or unapproved Leave of Absence, 2) those who were terminated from enrollment, 3) those who withdrew from the program and notified the school, or 4) the school was notified by a second party due to circumstances beyond the student's control.
 All R2T4 calculations are based on the students last date of attendance as provided by the student's attendance records.
 The R2T4 determines the amount of aid that was earned.
 The R2T4 is based on the payment period.
 After the student has completed 60% of the payment period, no refund is due.
 The R2T4 is completed for all withdrawals to determine if the student is approved for a post withdrawal disbursement.